 What is the Millstone Scholars Program?

 The Millstone Scholars Program is a unique one-year opportunity for 7th and 8th grade students to study the great ideas and leaders of Jewish and Western civilization, Zionism, and the heroic story of modern Israel.
 Students will meet in their local community cohorts of Millstone Scholars for weekly in-person high level seminars with exceptional peers and master teachers.
-Designed for students in public or private (non-Jewish) schools, Millstone Scholars engage in a one-year sequence of an in-person core seminar and online electives, combined with special events and guest speakers who share their experiences as Jewish, Israeli, and North American leaders.
+Designed for students in public or private (non-Jewish) schools, Millstone Scholars engage in a one-year sequence of an in-person core seminar and online electives, combined with special events and guest speakers who share their experiences as Jewish, Israeli, and American leaders.
 Millstone Scholars is a national honors program, with regional clusters around the country.
 In an era of declining Jewish identity and rising anti-Semitism, the Millstone Scholars Program aims to create confident and knowledgeable Jewish leaders of the future.

 Who is Eligible to Apply?